naenha/COM3504/README.md

 - Run npm install
 - Install MongoDB instance
 - Run 'bin\www'
-- connect to localhost:3000
+- Connect to localhost:3000

 ## Implemented
-- users can upload new sightings
+- Users can upload new sightings
-- the sightings sorted by time
+- The sightings sorted by time
-- users can chat on details page
+- Users can chat on details page
 - Chat support online and offline interaction
+- Users can get the description from DBpedia based on the bird name that the user wrote
+- If the user update the bird name, description from DBPedia changes accordingly
--
+- PWA implemented
+- Users can set location with postcode

 ## Team memebers
 - Haoming Liu : hliu90@sheffield.ac.uk